Gravitational waves from binary black holes in a self-interacting scalar dark matter cloud: Binary motion

 \section{Binary motion}

 We focus on a binary system of two BHs and study their dynamics in their inspiralling phase in the Newtonian regime.
-Then, the Keplerian orbital motion is perturbed by the dark matter accretion and dynamical friction and by the emission of GWs.
-Both effects lead to a shrinking of the BH separation, until their merging.
+Then, the Keplerian orbital motion is perturbed by the dark matter accretion, the dynamical friction and the halo gravity, and by the emission of GWs.
+This leads to a shrinking of the BH separation, until their merging.
 In the large-distance inspiralling phase, we obtain the perturbations of the Keplerian motion at first order.
 This allows us to consider separately the impact of the scalar cloud and of the GWs.